+1 Escapement

+2 Terminal Run

-1 Escapement; 2 Terminal Run; 3 Puget Sound returns for 2015 are preliminary postseason projections based on partial return information; 4 An agency forecast was provided in 2013 for the WCVI aggregate (27,339) but the decision was made by the CTC to exclude it from the Model calibration.
+3 Puget Sound returns for 2019 are preliminary postseason projections based on partial return information.

+4 An agency forecast was provided in 2013 for the WCVI aggregate (27,339) but the decision was made by the CTC to exclude it from the Model calibration.
 The Model forecast was 32,180 and both forecasts were large under-forecasts.

+5 Beginning in 2020 the runsize units for LYF were converted from escapement to terminal run.
+Model and agency forecasts for 1999-2019 are still in units of escapement.
+2020 forecasts and all postseason returns are in units of terminal run.

 Appendix J2.
 2020 Forecasts for new model stocks.